SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2021-12-05-yihaoliu-edu.md

 teser: edu1.jpg
 type:  activities
 tag : activities
-introduction: X-pixel is committed to science popularization and charity
+introduction: XPixel is committed to science popularization and charity
 layout: activitiespost  #  Do not change this
 date:   2021-12-05 11:59:59 +0800  # paper pub data, only change year and month according to this format
 year:   2021  # paper year, number